dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

   <source src="/vid/mosip-integration/capture-plugin.mp4" type="video/mp4" />
 </video>

 For the next step in the patient journey, the ANC clinic worker will enroll the patient in the DHIS2 ANC program.
-At this stage, the patient this time can use eSignet and their National ID to verify their identity, and autofill several fields in the form.
-In the real world, this is imagined as the clinic worker handing the device over to the patient, who types in their ID, then receives a one-time password (or other two-factor authentication method) on their personal device, which they can use on the clinic’s device.
-Then they can values about themselves they authorize DHIS2 to access.
-Once complete, the patient will be verified and fields in the enrollment form will be filled.
+At this stage, the *patient* can use eSignet to verify their identity using their national ID, and autofill several fields in the form at the same time.

+In the real world, this is imagined as the clinic worker handing the device over to the patient, who types in their ID, then receives a one-time password (or other two-factor authentication method) on their personal device, which they can use to finish the flow on the clinic’s device.
+Then they can choose which personal info values from the ID system they authorize DHIS2 to access.
+Once complete, the patient will be verified, and fields in the enrollment form will be filled.
 Note: other flows can be used for real-world use cases, like sending a link to the user’s device to go through the whole flow there.

-The eSignet verification flow is accomplished by several components to orchestrate the OIDC verification flow, as shown in the diagram below:
+The eSignet verification flow from the Capture app is accomplished by several components to orchestrate the OIDC verification flow, as shown in the diagram below:

-1. A Capture [form field plugin](https://developers.dhis2.org/docs/capture-plugins/developer/form-field-plugins/introduction) to render the “Verify with National ID” button and kick off the OIDC flow
+1. A Capture [form field plugin](https://developers.dhis2.org/docs/capture-plugins/developer/form-field-plugins/introduction) renders the “Verify with National ID” button and kicks off the OIDC flow when clicked.
-    1. This points to the eSignet UI and opens it in a new window so the Capture form state is saved
+    1. This opens a new window to save the Capture app form state, and points it to the eSignet UI to start the front-end portion of the OIDC flow.
-    2. When the user finishes verification in the eSignet UI, they’ll get redirected to page in the plugin app that will capture the grant authorization code in the redirected URL and send it to the backend to continue the back-channel portion of the OIDC flow, using a Route
+    2. When the user finishes verification in the eSignet UI, they’ll get redirected to page in the plugin app, which will capture the authorization grant that eSignet attaches to redirected URL.
-2. A Route is set up to securely handle the request from the frontend and pass it to the backend relying party service, an internal service to the server
-    1. (The “relying party” means a system using eSignet as an OIDC provider; in this case, DHIS2)
+    3. Then, it will use a [Route](https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-master/route.html?h=route) to send on that authorization grant to the backend eSignet auth service which will continue the back-channel portion of the OIDC flow.
-3. The backend relying party service [is internal to the server and completes the back-channel part of the OIDC flow]
+2. The backend eSignet auth service continues the back-channel portion of the OIDC flow:
     1. It uses the private key set up for this client (configured independently from the DHIS2 login) to:
-        1. Use the authorization grant returned from the frontend to retrieve an access token for the authenticated patient
+        1. use the authorization grant returned from the frontend to retrieve an access token for the authenticated patient, then
-        2. Use the access token to retrieve demographic information about the patient (name, email, etc.)
+        2. use the access token to retrieve demographic information about the patient (name, email, etc.)
-    2. (For the purposes of this demo, we were able to use the docker image of MOSIP’s [mock relying party backend service](https://github.com/mosip/esignet-mock-services/tree/master/mock-relying-party-service), providing necessary variables as environment variables)
+    2. (Note: for the purposes of this demo, we were able to use the docker image of MOSIP’s [mock relying party backend service](https://github.com/mosip/esignet-mock-services/tree/master/mock-relying-party-service), providing necessary variables as environment variables)

 The user info for the patient is then returned as the result of the request to the Route, which can then be used to populate the fields in the enrollment form.